 All individual debtors who file chapter 7 bankruptcy are required to obtain credit counseling from an approved provider within 6 months before filing for bankruptcy relief (11 U.S.C. § 521(b)).
 Debtors are also required to complete an instructional course in personal financial management from an approved provider after filing bankruptcy.
 (Fed.
 R. Bankr.
 P. 1007(b)(7)(A)).
 Failure to obtain the required certifications may result in dismissal of your case or withholding of the discharge.
 A list of approved providers is available from the Clerk’s Office or the website of the U.S. Trustee Program.

 The forms listed below are available from either the United States Courts > Bankruptcy Forms website or the Forms page of this website (Local Forms are designated as “FLNB LF”).
-Many of the forms are in interactive (“fillable”) Portable Document Format (PDF), and all can be printed or saved to your computer.
+Many forms are in interactive (“fillable”) Portable Document Format (PDF) that can be edited using PDF software/viewers or Rich Text Format (.rtf) that can be edited using a word processor.
+All forms can be printed or saved to your computer.

 Note that unless otherwise specified, the form numbers noted in the instructions below are for individual (i.e., not corporate or business) debtors.
 You will find the appropriate corresponding forms for non-individual debtors on the U.S. Courts' Bankruptcy Forms page.